 There is a lot of competition but the title, "...fold up like a wet cardboard box", is possibly the most foolish remark.
 I almost feel sorry for Brian, who doesn't understand crumple zones or, more likely, any sort of basic automotive engineering.
-I seriously can't stop laughing at this dunce who sees wet paper where everyone else sees the car crumpling precisely as it was designed.
+I truly feel bad for this dunce who sees wet paper where most see the car crumpling as it was designed.

 Because this is the higher 40-mph test it's difficult to compare to other early 80s crash-tests.
 Most are the more common 30 and 35 mph tests.
 Regardless, the NHTSA report declares the 40-mph test a success.